Prag8855/aab/content/guides/permanent-residence.md

 If it's written "§21 Abs.
 5", you must wait 5 years like everybody else.
 See the [requirements for everybody else](#everybody-else).

+### If you live with a German citizen

-### If you have a German spouse, parent or child
+If you live with a spouse, parent or child who is a German citizen, you can get permanent residence in 3 years.

 You must...[^27]

 - [ ] **Have lived together for 3 years**
-    This only includes the time that you lived in Germany with your German spouse, parent or child.
+    This only includes the time that you lived together in Germany.
 - [ ] **Speak B1 German**
     You can understand what people say when they talk in a simple language about certain topics.
 - [ ] **Support yourself**